diogoff/plasma-disruptions/README.md

     - This script will plot the time to disruption and the probability of disruption for each validation pulse.

     - Each plot will be saved in a separate PNG file.
 Disruptive pulses are marked with the disruption time.

-^*^ Yes, Theano is not dead, and it can still be faster than TensorFlow on some tasks.